+Start with the arithmetic nobody puts on a pitch deck.
 SaaS companies historically spend 40% of revenue on sales and marketing.
 At 80% gross margins, that leaves 40 points of gross profit after S&M to cover R&D, G&A, and still generate operating income.
-The model works because the margin buffer is enormous.
+The model works because the buffer is enormous.

 | Product Type | Typical Gross Margin | Why |